tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_Edge_E330.md

 > Brightness control

 Brightness can only be switched between darkest and brightest values using OS method.
-So it's better to use hardware vendor to control it: append "acpi_backlight=vendor" to the grub kernel line!
+So it is better to use hardware vendor to control it: append acpi_backlight=vendor to the kernel line in the bootloader.

-> USB2.0 not working or giving kernel traces
+> USB 2.0 not working or giving kernel traces

-Not sure if this was solved by using acpi_backlight=vendor or by blacklisting these modules I don't use:
+Not sure if this was solved by using acpi_backlight=vendor or by blacklisting these modules I do not use:

     cat /etc/modprobe.d/modprobe.conf
     blacklist joydev